MemFlow: A Lightweight Forward Memorizing Framework for Quick Domain Adaptive Feature Mapping: Experiments

 \textbf{Evaluation Metrics}.
-Following the definition of the DAMap challenge, we train the model on the labeled source domain and optimize it based on the unlabeled data in the target domain while freezing the feature extractor.
-The accuracy of classification and timing cost is evaluated in the target domain.
+Following the definition of the DAMap challenge, we train the model on the labeled source domain and optimize it based on the unlabeled data in the target domain while freezing the backbone.
+The accuracy of classification and timing cost are evaluated in the target domain.

-\textbf{Baselines of DAMap}.
-EMN is compared with the following DAMap baselines, which are commonly used classifiers to map features to labels. \begin{itemize} \item MLP \cite{rosenblatt1958perceptron, rumelhart1986learning}.
-The Multi-layer Perceptron with a hidden layer having 3096 units and a ReLU activation.